The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 THE ACROPOLIS MUSEUM

-This was such a cool museum to visit!
-The Acropolis Museum is an archaeological museum focused on the findings of the archaeological site of the Acropolis of Athen, and a great activity to do to get a break from the sun.
-Take your student ID if you have one, it cost 5 euros for students and the regular price is 10 euros.
+The Acropolis Museum was such a fascinating museum to visit.
+The Acropolis Museum is an archaeological museum focused on the findings of the archaeological site of the Acropolis of Athens, and it’s a great activity to do to get a break from the sun.
+Take your student ID if you have one, it costs 5 euros for students and the regular price is 10 euros.

 TEMPLE OF OLYMPIAN ZEUS

 The Temple of Olympian Zeus in Athens, Greece is a temple that was built in honor of the God, Zeus.
-You can see what’s left of the temple in the center of Athens, tall columns and a few statues.
+It was considered one of the Seven Wonders of the Ancient World.
+You can see what’s left of the temple in the center of Athens – tall columns and a few statues.

-If you purchase a ticket that includes multiple sights around Athens, The Temple of Olympian Zeus is included.
+If you purchase a ticket that includes numerous sights around Athens, The Temple of Olympian Zeus is included.

 ANAFIOTIKA NEIGHBORHOOD